alfatarsos/virtfusion-for-wisecp/README.md

     - Available Bandwidth, expressed in GB;
     - Number of vCPUs allocated in the System (supplemented by the information in the WiseCP Specifications)
     - GB of memory allocated in the System (supplemented by the information in the WiseCP Specifications)
-    - Hard Disk allocated in the System (supplemented by the information in the WiseCP Specifications);
+    - Size of the first Hard Disk allocated in the System (supplemented by the information in the WiseCP Specifications);
     - Operating System allocated in the System, dynamic parameter;
     - Name of the Dedicated Server to which the Client is allocated (reinforcement of information in the title bar);
     - Main location (reinforcement of information in the title bar).